-These Financial Regulations (hereinafter referred to as the "Regulations") fulfil this requirement by setting out the responsibilities of the Chief Financial Officer as the proper officer with responsibility for the administration of the Council's Financial Affairs, known as the Section 95 Officer, along with the responsibilities of members of the Executive Team, Service Directors and staff and by providing a mandatory framework for financial administration in Scottish Borders Council.
+These Financial Regulations (hereinafter referred to as the "Regulations") fulfil this requirement by setting out the responsibilities of the Director of Finance and Corporate Governance, the Council's Chief Financial Officer, as the proper officer with responsibility for the administration of the Council's Financial Affairs, known as the Section 95 Officer, along with the responsibilities of members of the SLT and staff and by providing a mandatory framework for financial administration in Scottish Borders Council.

-The Chief Financial officer carries out this role with regard to the CIPFA guidance contained in "The Role of the Chief Financial Officer in Local Government"
+The Director of Finance and Corporate Governance carries out this role with regard to the CIPFA guidance contained in "The Role of the Chief Financial Officer in Local Government"

 - 1.2 Compliance with these Regulations is mandatory for all employees of the Council, employees of its subsidiary organisations and, where referred to, Elected Members.
-The Executive Team and Service Directors are responsible for ensuring that:- - (a) all employees are aware of their respective duties and responsibilities under these Regulations; - (b) where appropriate, job descriptions reflect the requirements of these Regulations; and - (c) where appropriate, staff receive copies of or extracts from these Regulations.
+The SLT is responsible for ensuring that:- - (a) all employees are aware of their respective duties and responsibilities under these Regulations; - (b) where appropriate, job descriptions reflect the requirements of these Regulations; and - (c) where appropriate, staff receive copies of or extracts from these Regulations.